emhopkins/sinatra-portfolio-project-travel-site/README.md

 ## Usage

 After cloning the repo, run bundle to install dependencies.
 To migrate your local database, run rake db:migrate.
-To start the application on your machine, run 'shotgun'
+To start the application on your machine, run 'shotgun'.
+In a browser, go to http://localhost:9393/ to begin (Note: if you are using a different port, change 9393 where applicable).

 ## Contributing